Vishaal Consultancy Services

 Regulations for Overtime Working Hours as per Labour Law in India

-• As mentioned earlier, overtime hours must be compensated at twice the regular rate.
+• As mentioned earlier, overtime applies when employees work beyond 8 hours per day or 48 hours per week.
+Such overtime hours must be compensated at twice the regular wage rate as mandated under labour laws.

-• Total work hours per week are capped at 60 total hours a week, i.e. the regular work hours of 48 hours and the overtime hours should not exceed 60 hours in any given week.
+• The total working hours in a week, including overtime, are generally capped at 60 hours per week.
+This means the regular working limit of 48 hours plus overtime should not exceed 60 hours in any given week.

-• Additionally, the total overtime hours are also capped at 144 hours per quarter under the Factories Act and 50 hours per quarter under the Shops and Commercial Establishments Act; however, some states may allow up to 75 hours with approval from the labour law regulatory bodies.
+• Additionally, the total overtime hours are capped at 144 hours per quarter under the Factories Act and 50 hours per quarter under the Shops and Commercial Establishments Act.
+However, state labour regulations under the new labour codes may allow variations, and some states may permit higher overtime limits with approval from the relevant labour authorities.

 working hours rules in india